Spencer Torkelson Preview, Player Props: Tigers vs. Yankees

-Spencer Torkelson and his .381 on-base percentage over his past 10 games (66 points higher than his season-long percentage), will be in action for the Detroit Tigers against the New York Yankees and Gerrit Cole on August 30 at 6:40 PM ET.
+After going 1-for-4 with a home run and an RBI in his last game, Spencer Torkelson and the Detroit Tigers take on the New York Yankees (who will hand the ball to Clarke Schmidt) at 1:10 PM ET on Thursday.

-He had a hitless showing in his most recent game (0-for-3) against the Yankees.
+He hit a home run while going 1-for-4 in his most recent game against the Yankees.

 Spencer Torkelson Game Info & Props vs. the Yankees